mlflow/mlflow/docs/source/deployment/index.rst

 Testing offline prediction with a virtual environment
 *****************************************************
-You can use MLflow `predict` API via CLI or Python to making test predictions with your model.
+You can use `mlflow models predict` API via CLI or Python to making test predictions with your model.
-This wiill load your model from the model URI, create a virtual environemnt with the model dependencies (defined in MLflow Model), and run offline predictions with the model.
+This wiil load your model from the model URI, create a virtual environment with the model dependencies (defined in MLflow Model), and run offline predictions with the model.
 Please refer to :py:func:`mlflow.models.predict` or `CLI reference <../cli.html#mlflow-models>`_ for more detailed usage for the `predict` API.